RaynorUE/snich/FeatureRoadmap.md

 #### Changed
 - _Fixed so pick lists are built based on display value field instead of just name field_
+- _Update the "Tables query" to be "INSTANCEOFsys_metadata" instead of =  so we get children tables.

 #### Removed